clonemeagain/osticket-slack/README.md

 Info
 ------
-This plugin uses CURL and was designed/tested with osTicket-1.10.1
+This plugin uses CURL and was tested with osTicket-1.17.2

 ## Requirements
 - php_curl